mongodb/specifications/source/crud/crud.rst

     /**
      * Get partial results from a mongos if some shards are down (instead of throwing an error).
      *
-     * When using the OP_QUERY wire protocol, the Partial flag should default to false.
+     * The Partial OP_QUERY flag should default to false.
      *
      * @see http://docs.mongodb.org/meta-driver/latest/legacy/mongodb-wire-protocol/#op-query
      */